 - Some states require 15 days (faster than federal minimum)

 For a complete guide to appealing Blue Cross Blue Shield denials, see our comprehensive BCBS appeal guide.
+For claim submission timely filing limits and CO-29 denial information specific to BCBS plans, see our BCBS timely filing limits guide.

 UnitedHealthcare Appeal Deadlines